-India reports 55,000 virus cases, Florida faces hurricane
+Virus surges in India, Philippines; Australia imposes curfew

 In Europe, the number of new cases reported in Italy dipped below 300 for the first time.

-In Austria, an employee in the chancellery tested positive for the virus but didn’t work directly with Chancellor Sebastian Kurz, the Austrian Press Agency reported.
+An employee in the Austrian chancellery tested positive for the virus but didn’t work directly with Chancellor Sebastian Kurz, the Austrian Press Agency reported.

 McDonald reported from Beijing.
 AP journalists worldwide contributed to this report.